 The Medical Devices Fund aims to provide support to individuals, companies, public and private hospitals, medical research institutes, universities and the medical devices industry, to take local innovation to market.

-Since the first round in 2013, recipients of the NSW Medical Devices Fund have been awarded more than $41 million for 24 technologies.
-The fund invests in the development and commercialisation of medical devices and related technologies in NSW, with some past recipients later gaining high-profile investors.
+Since the first round of the Medical Devices Fund in 2013, recipients of the NSW Medical Devices Fund have been awarded more than $50 million for 31 technologies.
+The Medical Devices Fund invests in the development and commercialisation of medical devices and related technologies in NSW, with some past recipients later gaining high-profile investors.

 The Medical Devices Fund will help encourage and support investment in the development and commercialisation of medical devices in NSW.
 In doing this it will: